Shout at the Devil

-Shout at the Devil is the second studio album by American heavy metal band Mötley Crüe, released on September 26, 1983.
-It was the band's breakthrough album, establishing Mötley Crüe as one of the top selling heavy metal acts of the 1980s.
-The singles "Looks That Kill" and "Too Young to Fall in Love" were moderate hits for the band.
+Shout at the Devil is the second album by the American heavy metal band Mötley Crüe, released on September 23, 1983.
+It was the band's breakthrough album, establishing Mötley Crüe as one of the top-selling heavy metal acts of the 1980s.
+The singles "Looks That Kill", "Too Young to Fall in Love" and "Shout at the Devil" were moderate hits for the band.